Paleontology in Vermont: Prehistory

 No Precambrian fossils are known from Vermont.
 Therefore, the state's fossil record does not begin until the Paleozoic.
 During the Cambrian period the state was covered by a warm shallow sea.
 This sea was home to ostracoderms and trilobites.
 One Cambrian ostracoderm left behind fossil remains in Franklin County.
 The specimen is now housed in the Princeton University geological museum.
 Olenellus vermontanus was one Vermont trilobite.
 At the time of its discovery near Georgia Center it was the most primitive known trilobite in the world.
 Contemporary local marine animals also left behind fossil tracks and trails.

 The warm, shallow sea that covered Cambrian Vermont remained in place into the Ordovician.
-At the time, Vermont was home to crinoids and cup corals who left behind their remains near Northfield and in the region north of Montpelier.
+At the time, Vermont was home to crinoids and cup corals that left behind their remains near Northfield and in the region north of Montpelier.
 Contemporary local marine animals also left behind fossil tracks and trails.
 As the Ordovician progressed the sea covering the state deepened.
 Sea levels rose even further during the ensuing Silurian period.
 Possible Silurian or Devonian life from Vermont included brachiopods, cephalopods, crinoids, cystoids, corals, and a possible trilobite.
 These taxa left behind fossils in the regions now 3 miles southwest of Claremont, New Hampshire on the Connecticut River and the Westmore region.
-An interval of mountain building called the Acadian Oreogeny caused widespread geological upheaval during the Devonian.
+An interval of mountain building called the Acadian Orogeny caused widespread geological upheaval during the Devonian.
 The geological forces involved with this orogeny metamorphosed or destroyed much of the contemporary rock.
 The ensuing Carboniferous and Permian periods are absent from the state's rock record because local sediments were eroding away instead of being deposited during that interval.

 The ensuing Mesozoic era is likewise absent from the local rock record due to erosion with the exception of some igneous rocks that formed during the Cretaceous as a result of the same geologic forces that broke apart Pangaea.
 Nevertheless, no dinosaur fossils have ever been discovered in Vermont.

 The gap continues into the Cenozoic for the entire length of the Paleogene and Neogene periods.
 During the Quaternary period the state was covered with glaciers.
 At the far western edge of the state ancient lakes accumulated sediments that document the incursion of seawater into the lakes which raised the amount of salt in the water.
 Whales ventured into the state.
 After the glaciers melted and their weight was no longer depressing the elevation of the local land compared to the sea, the area was finally cut off from salt water.
 Mastodons also made their home in the state.